tahseeni/supply-chain-management-system/README.md

 2. Compile the java files using the classpath: "javac -cp .;lib\* edu\ucalgary\ensf409\*.java".
 3. Open the MySQL command line client and execute the command "source path\inventory.sql;", where path is the pathname to the directory in which "inventory.sql" is located.
-4. Run "java -cp .;lib\* org.junit.runner.JUnitCore edu.ucalgary.ensf409.SupplyChainOperatorTest".
+4. Run "SupplyChainOperatorTest" : "java -cp .;lib\* org.junit.runner.JUnitCore edu.ucalgary.ensf409.SupplyChainOperatorTest".
 5.